mui/mui-x/docs/data/data-grid/row-grouping/row-grouping.md

 When using `rowGroupingColumnMode = "single"`, the default behavior is to apply the `sortComparator` and `filterOperators` of the top-level grouping criteria.

-If you are rendering leaves with the `leafField` property of `groupColDef`, the sorting and filtering will be applied on the leaves based on the `sortComparator` and `filterOperators` of their original column.
+If you are rendering leaves with the `leafField` property of `groupingColDef`, the sorting and filtering will be applied on the leaves based on the `sortComparator` and `filterOperators` of their original column.

-In both cases, you can force the sorting and filtering to be applied on another grouping criteria with the `mainGroupingCriteria` property of `groupColDef`
+In both cases, you can force the sorting and filtering to be applied on another grouping criteria with the `mainGroupingCriteria` property of `groupingColDef`

 :::warning
 This feature is not yet compatible with `sortingMode = "server"` and `filteringMode = "server"`